tommi-jt/2019_4/pages/aiheet.md

 * Note: Just A-star is not a sufficient topic.
 But you could for instance compare different path finding algorithms.

 * Maps for pathfinding can be found at [Moving AI Lab](http://www.movingai.com/benchmarks/) and the [downloads site](http://kartat.kapsi.fi/) for the National Land Survey of Finland.

-* Google maps and open street maps also provide usable data.
+* Public transit data [https://developers.google.com/transit/gtfs/](https://developers.google.com/transit/gtfs/) or [https://digitransit.fi/en/developers/](https://digitransit.fi/en/developers/) and open map data [https://www.openstreetmap.org](https://www.openstreetmap.org) have also been popular.

 ## Data compression